 They started constructing this in January 2019 and is scheduled to be finished by 2023.
 They will be transforming Delft Zuid into Delft Campus.
 It will cost a total of 2.4 million euros, of which 1.8 million euros will be funded by the municipality of Delft.
 The national government will be investing the rest of the money.

 Lots of exciting innovative Dutch projects happening in the Netherlands!
 As you can see, they are not yet implemented on a larger scale.

-As they’re working on rolling all of these out across the country, what do you think the Dutch government can do?
-Are there any you would like to see added to this list?
-Let us know in the comments below!
+What do you think the Dutch government can do?
+Are there any projects you’d like to see added to this list?
+Tell us in the comments below!

 Editor’s Note: This article was originally published in September 2019, but was fully updated in September 2021 for your reading pleasure.